 On a more respectable note: An American Teacher in Taiwan by Ken Berglund.
 His story is very similar to mine, right down to meeting his wife while teaching in Asia, so maybe I’m biased by saying that I loved his book.
 Berglund is brutally honest, sharing personal information about his ex-wife and Taiwanese in-laws that not even I would dare do.
 He’s also not afraid to talk about his teaching experiences, something I always appreciate, which makes his book a good resource for prospective teachers as well as a fun memoir overall.
 The blog-to-book conversion was a little sloppy, but if that doesn’t bother you, it’s worth a look.

 The last travelogue I read was Catherine Howard’s Backpacked.
 I hate to end on a sour note, but this book was difficult to get through.
 Like Raff’s No Sense of Direction, she spends a lot of time getting hung up on details that don’t mean anything to the reader.
 The view was great.
 Got it.
 Let’s move on, please.
 Howard can be very funny, though, so she’s got that going for her.
 But this is countered by her tireless anxieties.
 She worries about everything and fills up pages and pages of herself justifying every action on a pampered “backpacking” trip that couldn’t possibly be any more uneventful.
-I don’t do this often, but I actually had to give up halfway through, which I hate doing to an author.
+I actually had to give up halfway through, which I hate doing to an author.
 I mean, maybe there’s some great revelation or lesson learned at the end.
 Alas, I just couldn’t make it there.